Indiana : Safety by City

 - If you’re used to beach vacations along the ocean or gulf, you’ve been trained to “stay off the dunes.”
 Here, you are not only allowed to climb the dunes, but you can also take part in a “3 Dunes Challenge” at Indiana Dunes National Park.
 While the tallest peak is just 192 feet, it’s a walk mostly made of sand, so it will make your legs sore.
 Bring plenty of water and bug spray in the warmer months.
 In the summer you can sled down the “Devil’s Slide,” but be sure to wear a helmet for safety.

 - If you’re visiting the riverwalk in Portage, try to get there before 8:00 am or after 5:00 pm to have the best chance of getting a parking spot.
 There are less than 100 spaces available.
 The National Park Service tells me that West Beach is one of the best places to go for smaller crowds.

 Indiana can be really hit or miss when trying to find a safe place.

 There have been growing gun crimes and drug problems in many cities in the state.

 Portage has avoided the worst of it by having lower than average crime rates in all categories.

 - Theft: 1 in 80 risk

-25% of the thefts were related to car break-ins, so you’ve got to lock doors and roll-up windows when parking and leave valuables behind.
+25% of the thefts were related to car break-ins, so you’ve got to lock doors and roll-up windows when parking and NOT leave valuables behind.

 34% of the thefts were shoplifting, so if you see a shoplifter you should alert the police.